 City Market at O - 880 P

-Part of Clark's scope of work included reconnecting 8th Street, NW between P and O Streets.
+Part of Clark's scope of work during this first phase of the project included reconnecting 8th Street, NW between P and O Streets.
 Once a parking lot, the new one-block stretch of 8th Street cuts through the heart of City Market at O, creating an urban paseo lined by retail and landscaping.

 Clark Foundations self-performed work included three major items: first, installing façade support for the existing brick façade; second, designing and installing the support of excavation system for the entire site; and third, installing raker beams and brackets to support the foundation wall along 7th Street, NW.
 The existing façade of the Historic Market at O Street required delicate craftsmanship.
 Clark Foundations installed the steel façade support for the existing brick façade to ensure that the historic structure would be preserved throughout construction.
 The façade support system also included bracing the interior corner of the market steeple to allow the original column to be removed, restored, and re-installed.
 Clark Foundations worked with skill and precision to prevent damaging the historic structure and prepare it for the extensive restoration.